Exclusive: The NBA Player, the Congressman and the Epstein Files

 Well,

-if you went back a little earlier in that, you'll see that the referee was
+if you went back a little earlier than that, you'll see that the referee was

-So it was a, it was, you know, when they were not speaking english and they were not clear what they meant the last thing you want to do is end up having a technical foul but it was a it was a comedy of errors but it it was really
+So it was a, it was, you know, when they were not speaking English and they were not clear what they meant, the last thing you want to do is end up having a technical foul.

 We were going to have, if the game got close, we were going to lose it.
 And